-Our Backpack Feeding Program, funded by our U.S. Feeding Program Fund, helps alleviate child hunger by discreetly providing hungry children with bags full of nutritious, non-perishable, and easy-to-prepare food on Friday afternoons, so they have food to eat throughout the weekend or over holiday breaks.
-Thanks to the Backpack Feeding Program, children show up on Monday morning healthy and ready to learn.
+Our U.S. Feeding Program helps alleviate child hunger by discreetly providing hungry children with bags full of nutritious, non-perishable, and easy-to-prepare food on Friday afternoons, so they have food to eat throughout the weekend or over holiday breaks.
+Thanks to our U.S. Feeding Program, children show up on Monday morning healthy and ready to learn.

 What you need to know about child hunger in the U.S.

 – In America, 1 in 6 children don’t know where they will get their next meal